sagban/autobot/README.md

 ```sh
 python manage.py runserver
 ```
+Wow, application is running
-Don't forgot to activate virtual environment in every new terminal.
+*Don't forgot to activate virtual environment in every new terminal.*

 ### Guidelines for Managing code

-* Everyone write and push code in their respective git branches.
+* Everyone write and push code in your respective git branches.
-* And then after create pull request of *branch* -> *master* from the github *Watch tutorials on git, github and version control to learn How to work with branches*
+* And then after you can create pull request of *branch* -> *master* from the github *Watch tutorials on git, github and version control to learn How to work with branches*

 MAINTAINERS